redhat-openstack/openstack-puppet-modules/README.md

    - `log_dir`
    - `purge_interval` - automatically will delete zookeeper logs (available since 3.4.0)
    - `snap_retain_count` - number of snapshots that will be kept after purging (since 3.4.0)
+   - `min_session_timeout` - the minimum session timeout in milliseconds that the server will allow the client to negotiate.
+Defaults to 2 times the **tickTime** (since 3.3.0)
+   - `max_session_timeout` - the maximum session timeout in milliseconds that the server will allow the client to negotiate.
+Defaults to 20 times the **tickTime** (since 3.3.0)

 and many others, see the `init.pp` file for more details.